HZcohort/3D-Disease-Network/README.md

 # **Disease clusters and their genetic determinants following a diagnosis of depression: analyses based on a novel three-dimensional disease network approach**

+## Overview

-In this study, we developed a novel three-dimensional network approach which refines disease association verification by incorporating regularized partial correlations, and facilitates robust identification and visualization of disease clusters (i.e., groups of depression-associated diseases with high within-group connectivity) through both non-temporal (illustrating by x-axis and y-axis) and temporal (by z-axis) dimensions.
+In this study, we developed a novel three-dimensional network approach that integrates and refines existing disease trajectory and comorbidity network analysis methods.
+This new approach enhances disease association verification by incorporating regularized partial correlations.
+It also facilitates robust identification and visualization of disease clusters (i.e., groups of depression-associated diseases with high within-group connectivity) through both non-temporal (illustrated by the x-axis and y-axis) and temporal (z-axis) dimensions.

+## Visualization

-The interactive 3D disease network after a diagnosis of depression can be visulized in: https://hzcohort.github.io/3D-Disease-Network/full_plot.html
+The interactive 3D disease network following a diagnosis of depression can be visualized [here](https://hzcohort.github.io/3D-Disease-Network/full_plot.html).

+## Code Availability

-The python code for doing the 3D disease network analysis using large-scale health care data will be added later.
+The Python code for performing the 3D disease network analysis using large-scale healthcare data will be added later.